rtas2026/rtas2026.github.io/_pages/home.md

 ### Preliminary Schedule

-RTAS will feature invited keynotes, paper and spotlight sessions, target-problem working groups, an open-format panel, and a tool and dataset showcase, spread across a two and one-half day program.
+TAS will feature invited keynotes, paper and spotlight sessions, target-problem working groups, an open-format panel, and a tool and dataset showcase, spread across a two and one-half day program.

 See the full schedule on the [Schedule page]({{ '/schedule/' | relative_url }}).